 For any raw meat remnants, you should use natural refrigeration methods.
 If you're stuck in the Arctic, that won't be a problem since you can simply pack it in snow.
 In more temperate regions, you can insulate the meat and place it in a stream bed or bury it in cooler soil near a water source.
 Remember, except for freezing, these storage techniques are temporary (and you should beware of foraging animals).

-If you want to learn more about survival in the wild, examine the links on the next page.
+If you want to learn more about survival in the wild, examine the links below.